On the weight distribution of the cosets of MDS codes: Preliminaries

 All vectors in a code coset have the same syndrome; it is called the \emph{coset syndrome}.
-Thus, there is a one-to-one correspondence between cosets and syndromes.
+There is a one-to-one correspondence between cosets and syndromes.
 The syndrome of $\C$ is the zero vector of $ \F_q^{n-k}$.

-The covering radius of a linear $[n,k,d]_{q}$ code $\C$ is the least integer $R$ such that the space $\F_{q}^{n}$ is covered by Hamming spheres of radius $R$ centered at the codewords.
+The covering radius of an $[n,k,d]_{q}$ code $\C$ is the least integer $R$ such that the space $\F_{q}^{n}$ is covered by Hamming spheres of radius $R$ centered at the codewords.
 Every column of $\F_{q}^{n-k}$ is equal to a linear combination of at most $R$ columns of a parity check matrix of $\C$.
 The covering radius $R$ of the code $\C$ is equal to the maximum weight of a coset of $\C$.
+For an $[n,k,d]_qR$ MDS code we have $R\le d-1$ \cite{BartGiulPlat,GabKl}.